On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Construction toolbox

+In the next example, which a new contribution, we provide an interface through which the simulated tilings of $T_n$ can still access and constrain arbitrary columns of the $A$-layer.
+The tile sets $T_n$ have to be specifically designed to make use of this interface; in the above scenario, we would probably have to redesign them completely.

-\begin{example}[Coupling simulated tile sets with vertical layers] We describe a modification to the SFT $X$ of Example~\ref{ex:counter-machine-grids} that adds a vertically constant layer over a separate alphabet $A$ and gives the simulated tile sets access to it.
-For this, we assume that each tile set $T_n$ has a separate layer over the auxiliary alphabet $B = \{0,1,2\} \cup (A \times \{0,1\})$, and all $2 \times 1$ patterns except $00$, $0a$, $a1$, $a2$, $11$, $12$ and $22$ for $a \in A \times \{0,1\}$ are forbidden on this layer.
-This layer is used to ``probe'' the contents of the $A$-layer.
+\begin{example}[Coupling simulated tile sets with vertical layers] We describe a modification to the SFT $X$ of Example~\ref{ex:counter-machine-grids} that adds a vertically constant layer over a separate alphabet $A$, called the \emph{base alphabet layer}, and gives the simulated tile sets access to it.
+For this, we assume that each tile set $T_n$ has a separate layer, called the \emph{probe interface layer}, over the auxiliary alphabet $B = \{0,1,2\} \cup (A \times \{0,1\})$.
+All $2 \times 1$ patterns except $00$, $0a$, $a1$, $a2$, $11$, $12$ and $22$ for $a \in A \times \{0,1\}$ are forbidden on the probe interface layer.
+Hence, each row of this layer has the form ${}^\infty 0 a 1^k 2^\infty$ for some $a \in A \times \{0,1\}$ and $k \geq 0$ (or a degenerate version).
+As the name suggests, the probe interface layer is used to ``probe'' the contents of the base alphabet layer.